 How to Reach Fermo:

-Fermo can be reached from the Ancona airport with a car or from the Porto San Giorgio railway station.
-There are buses from the train station every 30 minutes to the centre of Fermo.
+Fermo can be reached by car from the Ancona airport.
+It is also easily accessible from the Porto San Giorgio railway station with buses going to the centre of Fermo every 30 minutes.

 Hope you enjoyed a walk in Fermo with me!!
 Thanks to the Mayor of Fermo for making my short stay in the town so rich.
 Not only was he kind enough to gift me a picture of the Biblioteca Comunale but also helped me in getting around easily.

 - Basilica di Superga with the moon- una meraviglia